SixPivot/AzureDevopsDeploymentDashboard/extension/DEV_GUIDE.md

-# Release Dashboard
+# Deployment Dashboard

-This is now the SixPivot Azure Devops Pipelines Release Dashboard!
+This is now the SixPivot Azure Devops Pipelines Deployment Dashboard!

 New?
 Onboard yourself on the [wiki](https://dev.azure.com/sixpivot/ReleaseDashboard/_wiki/wikis/ReleaseDashboard.wiki/272/Release-Dashboard-Onboarding).